Mission: To humanely alleviate animal suffering and overpopulation by providing access to spay and neuter sterilization services.

 What to expect: Responsible for assisting the veterinary staff including ensuring animal welfare is met, regular animal checks of the animal’s health and behavior.
 Volunteers are asked to work 6 days a week, 6 hours per day.

-Dates: Year-round, minimum commitment one month.
+Dates: Year-round, minimum commitment two weeks.

 Spay/Neuter & animal shelter in Costa rica